I didn’t include any images in my Night Photography posts because they were already overly long. So I’m displaying a few here.

 All photos were taken with my current camera, a Fujifilm X-T20 with an APS-C crop sensor.
 All focal lengths are given in full frame equivalents.

 All of the photos are SOOC (straight out of camera) JPEGS.
 SOOC means you haven’t done any editing.
 Though I did reduce resolution so the files wouldn’t take up too much of my limited WP storage allowance.
+(Click on the images to see clearly with no WP compression.)

 These first two are from my first time shooting the Seattle skyline.
 I chose the Blue Hour because I’d learned from YouTube videos that a twilight sky adds more interest and depth than a pure black sky.